 Current work and interests

-Tuck Seng is a PhD student supervised by Professor Ken Ong.
+Tuck Seng was a PhD student supervised by Professor Ken Ong who completed his PhD in 2021.

 His research interest is to identify the potential modifiable factors particularly diet during child growth to prevent the development of metabolic diseases including obesity, type 2 diabetes and cardiovascular disease in later life.